-I noticed a mess of twigs and grass on the glass table and then looked up to find the beginning of nest under the umbrella!
+I noticed a mess of twigs and grass on the glass table and then looked up to find the beginning of the nest under the umbrella!

-I called my husband at work, he said, "I thought Sydney (our four year old daughter) made that mess!
+I called my husband at work, he said, "I thought Sydney (our four-year-old daughter) made that mess!
 He hadn't looked up :)

-I watched for a bit on Saturday with my camera ready but no luck.
-So Sunday (Mothers Day) I watched for her and figured out...if I keep the blinds down on the window (in the laundry room) and just stick the lens through I wouldn't scare her away :)
+So Sunday (Mother's Day) I watched for her and figured out...if I keep the blinds down on the window (in the laundry room) and just stick the lens through I wouldn't scare her away :)

 It worked.
-I ended up getting some photo's and video of her in the nest.
+I ended up getting some photos and video of her in the nest.